Contents:

 Spoken.
 20 min talk, or longer workshop 1-3 hrs.

+More science, no poetry.
 From Cosmology to Evolution, science reveals the essential role death has played in making our existence possible.
-Death is no enemy; death is a gift from the past that we will pay forward. (more science, no poetry)
+Death is no enemy; death is a gift from the past that we will pay forward.

 Building A New Way: DIY